 Yara’s mission defines what we do and how we do it – it frames both our purpose and our role in the world.
 Our vision is to realize an expanded community of collaboration that works toward protecting our planet and supporting farmers.
 This collaborative community has the collective power to overcome cultural, environmental and economic barriers to create solutions that lead to a world without hunger.
 We want to create a collaborative society, and our values of ambition, curiosity, collaboration, and accountability, guide our behaviour in doing so.

-Our mission, vision and values were first developed by our employees and launched at Yara’s Leadership Summit in 2016, where 250 of our top leaders actively engaged in workshops on how to better define and implement the mission, vision and values throughout all of Yara.
-When leaving the summit they were provided with films, workshop material to utilize in their own organizations and a signed book outlining our purpose, called ‘What we do and why we do it’, and our dedicated and engaged CEO had even manually signed all the books to them and to the rest of the employees in the company – 15,000 books.
+Our mission, vision and values were first developed by our employees and launched at Yara’s Leadership Summit in 2016, where 250 of our top leaders actively engaged in workshops on how to better define and implement them throughout all of Yara.
+When leaving the summit, they were provided with films, workshop material to utilize in their own organizations and a signed book outlining our purpose, called ‘What we do and why we do it’.
+Our dedicated and engaged CEO signed every book they, and the rest of the employees in the company, received – 17,000 books in all.
 All levels in the organization ran workshops utilizing the same material and posted their reflections and outcome on our internal intranet.

 Our values are also integrated into our leadership programs, performance management processes, and our reward and evaluation system to ensure that our values and purpose live in every fibre of the company.